jtbldrco/LWComCon/README.md

 ## Example C++ Use Case: A Full (yet simple) implementation</br>and demonstration of Lightweight Command and Control <img align="right" src="./images/iway104x36.gif" />

 This subdirectory project employs all the pieces above in a working example that is intended to be run from two console windows to illustrate the dynamics.

-See [./c++/lwcomcon_full](./c++/lwcomcon_full).
+For complete details on the C++ use case, please see [./c++/lwcomcon_full](./c++/lwcomcon_full).

-## Example Java Use Case: The Orderly Shutdown Pattern
+### Example Java Use Case: The Orderly Shutdown Pattern

 These Java examples are similar to the above C++ examples but they are more simple in scope (easier to follow) and don't leverage LWComCon beyond the use-case of the Orderly Shutdown Pattern.

-The Orderly Shutdown Pattern (OSP), using TCP/IP-based network communications, allows a *listener thread* of a running service of arbitrary complexity to monitor for, and respond to *at a time of its own choosing*, a request to shutdown (or, quite frankly, any request).
-If/when such request is received, the service will then be able to complete any critical work it has queued or initiated (at the discretion of the service) prior to any response - for example, entering a shutdown process leading ultimately to termination.
+The Lightweight Command and Control framework, using TCP/IP-based network communications, allows a *listener thread* of a running service of arbitrary complexity to monitor for, and respond to *at a time of its own choosing*, any command/control message.
+As a simple case, consider a shutdown message to shutdown (see below for more).
+If/when such a request is received, the service will then be able to complete any critical work it has queued or initiated (at the discretion of the service) prior to any response - for example, entering a shutdown process leading ultimately to termination.

 There are multiple advantages of this Pattern, first of which is that the running service can determine when *and how* to handle the request.
 This may include re-enqueueing work with a message broker those tasks that have been received but are not complete.
 Alternatively, it may include completing those tasks prior to termination.
 Any pending I/O operations can be properly flushed and closed, and any other related services can likewise be notified of its pending actions or state change.

 Other advantages include offering control from remote, and multiple, sources.
 Specifically, how is this pattern different from Unix signal handling (eg, SIGKILL or SIGTERM)?
-To begin with, this pattern allows control of the target service even if that service's host does not allow console access (less a problem in dev/test; more a problem in production -- in particular, imagine a service running within Kubernetes ...).
+To begin with, this pattern is OS-independent.
+Then, it allows control of the target service even if that service's host does not allow console access (less a problem in dev/test; more a problem in production -- in particular, imagine a service running within Kubernetes ...).

 No access?
 No problem.
-Rather, network any message to the target host from any (every?) machine inside the firewall (and, by now, you're thinking *couldn't this be used for more than just* shutdown *signaling?* -- sure!).
+Rather, network any message to the target host from any (every?) machine inside the firewall (**and, by now, you're thinking *couldn't this be used for more than just* shutdown *signaling?* -- sure!**).

-So, with this pattern, the shutdown message *could* include any level of nuance (beyond the simple case of "Shutdown as soon as convenient" which is implemented here -- again, really *any* message symantics up to a complete control protocol).
+So, with this pattern, the shutdown message *could* include any level of nuance (beyond the simple case of "Shutdown as soon as convenient" which is implemented in the Java sample -- again, really *any* message symantics up to a complete control protocol).
 And through the opened, two-way, socket, any acknowledgement could be returned -- even, for example, some estimate of completion time.

 Some examples of more extended semantics might be 'shutdown one producer thread', or, 'add one consumer thread', etc.